Home » Recipes » No-Bake Homemade Chocolate Dipped Fruit Granola Bars

 • Use a candy thermometer, if you have one.
 It’s the best way to get an accurate read without getting yourself hurt.
 If you don’t have one, you can use an instant read thermometer and check it periodically.
 Just be careful!

-• The syrup needs to be at 240.
-Anything less will result in a bar that’s too soft and just falls apart.
+• The syrup must be cooked to 245℉/118℃.
+Anything less will result in a bar that’s too soft and falls apart.
+Anything more and you might not be able to bite into it.

 • Once the syrup is at temperature, work quickly!
 It will start to cool immediately and you don’t want it to set while you’re trying to work it into the granola mixture.